 SZ: My coming to Canada was not premeditated – I didn't decide to come here, I was forced to run away from Iran, where I was born.
 I escaped through the mountains into Turkey.
 In Turkey I went to a United Nations commission for refugees and applied for protection as a refugee.
 Then I lived in refugee camps, governed by the Turkish government for a few years, before the UN arranged interview opportunities for camp dwellers as possible immigrants to various countries.
 One of these places was Canada.
 It was just by fate that I was picked by a Canadian.
 I had an interview with a Canadian diplomatic agent – it was a short interview and I was very young.
 I remember after ten minutes the gentleman shook my hand and said, “Congratulations!
 You're a Canadian….”
 I waited for a couple of months for paperwork and I arrived in Toronto as an immigrant.

 I was in camps for about three and a half years.
-When I came to Canada I was fifteen.
+When I came to Canada I was eighteen.
 I was alone here.
 When I left Iran, my parents were in Iran.
 I ran away.
 I couldn't take it.
 I was arrested in Iran – the reason was music and dance and instruments and books.
 I was imprisoned.
 I went through torture daily, and I got an internal infection because of the beatings … and then I was hospitalized.
 When I was out of hospital, my parents arranged for my escape, through the Kurdish nomads that live in the borderland between Iran and Turkey.

 They paid a lot of money to them.
 I was taken away, though I wasn't sure where they were taking me.
 I was handed from person to person along the way.
 We went through a lot until I got to Turkey; I thought Turkey would be it ...
 I think this will come up when we talk about the artistic work, so I reference it now.
 I remember I left thinking, “This man is going to take me to Turkey and it will be over.”